Intel® Boxed Processor FPO and ATPO serial numbers

 |Note||Only upper-case letters are used in serial numbers. |

-We have found that 2's are seen as Z's, and 8's are seen as B's.
+We've found that 2's are seen as Z's, and 8's are seen as B's.

 Here is an example of the markings on the processor:

 The easiest way to find your processor number is to use the Intel® Processor Identification Utility.

 You can also use the Intel® System Support Utility.

 We provide warranties for boxed processors only.
 Pre-installed processors don't have processor numbers.